Southern Regional High School: Extracurricular activities

 The school's marching band was Tournament of Bands Chapter One Champions from 2001 to 2005 (Group 4) and 2011 (Group 2).
 The marching band was also New Jersey State Champions in 2011 for Group 2.
-The marching band was Atlantic Coast Champions in Group 4 in 2003, 2004 and in 2005 was the co-champion.
+The marching band was Atlantic Coast Champions in Group 4 in 2003, 2004 and in 2005 was the co-champion, in Group 3 in 2013 and 2017, in Group 2 in 2011, 2022, and in 2024.
 The marching band was also Atlantic Coast Champions in Group 2 in 2011.
 Prior to 2017, the marching band also competed in another circuit called Cavalcade of Bands.
 The marching band was Cavalcade of Bands Champions for the Liberty division in 2010 and 2011.
 The Jazz Ensemble has also won state championships and has received many top honors.
 Both the Symphonic Band and Wind Ensemble have been ranked in the top four bands in the region for the past ten years and have been selected for the State Concert Band Gala every year since its inception.
 Southern Regional is known for having one of the premier music departments in the state.

 The school came in second place in the Consumer Bowl 2007 state championship, a program that evaluates the skills of students as informed consumers.